 VPN Support

-We’ve written a guide to our favorite VPNs for travel, but a VPN is not only for travel.
-If you just want extra privacy and security for your internet use, perhaps because you’re working from home, then a VPN can be a wise investment.
+We’ve written a guide to our favorite VPNs for travel, but a VPN is useful at home too.
+If you want extra privacy and security for your internet use, perhaps because you’re working from home, then a VPN can be a wise investment.

 Most VPNs come with software that can be downloaded to your computer, smartphone, or TV.
 However, you can save the effort of setting up all these devices individually, as well as extend VPN protection to other connected devices on your network, by purchasing a router that offers VPN support.